Boko Haram overruns key crossroads town in northern Nigeria

-MAIDUGURI, Nigeria (AP) — Boko Haram extremists have overrun a key crossroads and military outpost in northern Nigeria, residents said Saturday.
-Gudumbali is a town to which just months ago the government encouraged displaced people to return.
+MAIDUGURI, Nigeria (AP) — Boko Haram extremists have overrun a key crossroads and military outpost in northeastern Nigeria, residents and authorities said Saturday.
+Gudumbali is a town to which just months ago the government encouraged thousands of displaced people to return.

+The attack highlights the difficulties Nigeria's government has faced in trying to reassure well over 1.5 million people displaced by the deadly Islamic insurgency that it is winning the nearly decade-long fight against Boko Haram.
+It is a major challenge for President Muhammadu Buhari as elections approach next year.

+The deputy governor of Borno state, Usman Durkwa, confirmed the attack on a military base in Gudumbali but "I am yet to get the number of casualties" from security forces.

-The Borno state secretary of the self-defense hunters association, Bunu Bukar, said the extremists attacked Friday afternoon.
-There were no immediate reports of deaths.
+The extremists attacked on Friday afternoon, said the Borno state secretary of the self-defense hunters association, Bunu Bukar.

 "Suddenly, I saw people running all over the place shouting, 'They have come!
 They have come!'" resident Umara Modu told The Associated Press.
 "I saw the attackers right inside our town but, surprisingly, they told us to calmly take our property and move out because we are not the target."